Recticel shares jump after investor vote hampers rival's hostile bid

 Recticel, which is on track to become a "pure-play" insulation company, expects regulatory approval in the coming months.

-Greiner, keen to buy the foams business, had planned to buy a 27% stake in Recticel from its top shareholder Compagnie du Bois Sauvage CBOS.BR for 13.50 euros each and extend the offer to other investors.
+Greiner, keen to buy the foams business, had planned to buy a 27% stake in Recticel from its top shareholder Compagnie du Bois Sauvage CBOS.BR for 13.50 euros each and extend the offer to other investors, a plan the Austrian company could still stick with despite the setback.

+"Greiner continues to be interested in Recticel and is reviewing the situation," the group told Reuters.

 However, some analysts had criticised the offer as too low, and European Union regulators opened an investigation into the potential deal in November, saying it could hurt competition and lead to price hikes.